18F/health-tracking-course/collections/_one/outcomes.md

  Where I think her deck tells a little lie is in the second half; that is, it suggests or implies that you can start with vision, get to goals, and somehow (from there) work your way down.

 Done right, the team **starts with user stories**, and works their way up to the product vision.
-David Hawks has a nice article ({% link hawks %}) that captures how a team should generally go about building up a story map.
+David Hawks has a nice article ({% include link id="hawks" %}) that captures how a team should generally go about building up a story map.

 To sum up, a story map will generally suggest this kind of thinking: